Highwoods Properties (NYSE:HIW) Reaches New 1-Year Low at $26.12

 Analyst Ratings Changes

-HIW has been the topic of several research reports.
-Morgan Stanley lowered their price objective on shares of Highwoods Properties from $36.00 to $34.00 and set an “overweight” rating on the stock in a research report on Friday, September 9th.
-Mizuho lowered their price target on shares of Highwoods Properties from $46.00 to $37.00 and set a “neutral” rating for the company in a report on Wednesday, July 6th.
-Credit Suisse Group assumed coverage on shares of Highwoods Properties in a research note on Wednesday, June 22nd.
-They issued a “neutral” rating and a $34.00 price target for the company.
-Wells Fargo & Company cut their price objective on shares of Highwoods Properties from $40.00 to $38.00 and set an “overweight” rating on the stock in a research report on Tuesday, August 30th.
-Finally, StockNews.com downgraded shares of Highwoods Properties from a “buy” rating to a “hold” rating in a report on Tuesday, August 23rd.
-Four research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-According to MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $38.57.
+Several analysts recently commented on the stock.
+TheStreet downgraded shares of Highwoods Properties from a “b-” rating to a “c+” rating in a research report on Friday, June 17th.
+StockNews.com downgraded Highwoods Properties from a “buy” rating to a “hold” rating in a report on Tuesday, August 23rd.
+Wells Fargo & Company reduced their target price on shares of Highwoods Properties from $40.00 to $38.00 and set an “overweight” rating for the company in a report on Tuesday, August 30th.
+Morgan Stanley lowered their price objective on Highwoods Properties from $36.00 to $34.00 and set an “overweight” rating on the stock in a research report on Friday, September 9th.
+Finally, Jefferies Financial Group downgraded Highwoods Properties from a “buy” rating to a “hold” rating and reduced their price objective for the company from $46.00 to $35.00 in a research note on Thursday, June 30th.
+Four analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+According to MarketBeat, the company currently has an average rating of “Moderate Buy” and an average target price of $38.57.

 Highwoods Properties Dividend Announcement